 Bicycle Paths in Kalispell

-Since our offices moved last year, on non-rainy days, I like to ride my bike to work.
-I do not live far from the office and I enjoy getting a little bit of activity on the days I primarily sit behind a desk.
+On nice days, I like to ride my bike to work.
+I do not live far from the office and I enjoy getting a little bit of activity on days I primarily sit behind a desk.
 There are places in Montana that are bicycle-friendly, but I would not consider the City of Kalispell to be one of them.
 Don’t get me wrong.
 It is better than ten years ago.
-There are now a few bike paths here most notably the Great Northern Historic Trail.
-Another one of the major activities people like to engage in at Glacier Park is riding bikes on the Going-to-The-Sun Road before it is open to vehicle traffic.
+There are now a few bike paths here, most notably the Great Northern Historic Trail and now the Kalispell Parkline Trail.
+Another one of the major activities people like to engage in at Glacier Park is riding bikes on the Going-to-The-Sun Road in the Spring before it is open to vehicular traffic.

 When biking to work, many, many times at 4-way stops, vehicles have waved me on.
 I fumble around, getting going as fast as I can while awkwardly waiving thanks and steering at the same time.
 That, I don’t mind.

-At least once last summer, though, I get honked at.
-Yelled at too.
-The one time I remember that I was riding toward the center of the road, putting my arm out to signal a left-hand turn when: “get off the *@#%* road, you @$&$%!”
+At least once every summer, though, I get honked at.
+Sometimes, I get yelled at too.
+One time, I was riding toward the center of the road, putting my arm out to signal a left-hand turn when I heard, “Get off the *@#%* road, you @$&$%!”

-Being a lawyer, the getting honked and cussed at got me thinking…who was technically right?
+Being a lawyer, getting honked and cussed at got me thinking…who was technically right?

 Riding on Roadways Laws